 mTLS or Mutual Transport Layer Security (also known as Mutual TLS), is a new solution from LivePerson.
-The purpose of this solution is to centralize certificate management and to store certificates in a secured location over Hashicorp’s vault.
-This solution is intended to be self-served.
-This will allow users to manage their own certificates, without the need to reach out to a LivePerson representative or to the support team.
+The purpose of this solution is to centralize certificate management and to store certificates in a secured location over HashiCorp’s Vault.
+This solution is self-served.

 What is mTLS?